MihaiBobeica/MihaiBobeica/README.md

 # Mihai Bobeica

 I study Computer Science at TUDelft 🎓 and Mathematics at VU Amsterdam 📘.
-I aim to break into quantitative research by delivering real projects 📊.

 ## Ambition
 - Try as many roles across math and computer science as I can before graduating 🧩.